Call for Preliminary Proposals 2016

-(1) For proposals submitted in odd-numbered years (in effect this year, for FY2014 funding consideration) we solicit proposals for “Standard Core Awards” at levels of funding up to a maximum of $125,000/year (we expect the “average” award size will be approximately $100,000/year), plus one graduate trainee if requested and justified, plus optionally up to $10,000 extra dedicated to an explicit specific outreach or communication component to the program.
-We strongly encourage Standard Core Awards of 2 years duration, although proposers may argue the need for 3-year awards if circumstances and the quality/importance of the research are exceptional.
+(1) For proposals submitted in odd-numbered years (in effect this year, for FY2016 funding consideration), we solicit proposals for “Standard Core Awards” of 1-2-year’s duration at levels of funding up to a maximum of $125,000/year (we expect the “average” award size will be approximately $100,000/year), plus one graduate trainee if requested and justified.

-(2) For proposals submitted in even-numbered years (as was true for last year's call) we will solicit requests for comparatively small, 1-year awards.
+(2) For proposals submitted in even-numbered years (as was true for last year’s call), we solicit requests for comparatively small, 1-year awards.
 These smaller awards will be issued as Special Focus Awards (that will be targeted toward specific Strategic Focus Areas identified in that year’s call for proposals).

 CURRENT CALL: This year we are soliciting applications for Standard Core Awards.
 Applicants may propose to conduct research falling under any area of relevance to California Sea Grant.
 We encourage proposals that would carry out research to address any of our primary goals under one of our three Strategic Focus Areas: